Generative Models

 Recover and Redefine have higher requirements for processing than the core models.

-- 8GB of VRAM with a dedicated GPU is required for processing locally.
+- Dedicated graphics with 8GB of VRAM is required for processing locally

-- 24GB of system RAM is required for AM-based systems.
+- 24GB of system RAM is required for ARM-based systems

 - macOS 14+ is required for all generative models